nwg/racket-wiki/Intro-Projects.md

   all the core language features that would make this extremely difficult; for example: keep immutable pairs)
 * Write a Clojure compatibility layer
-* Write bindings to SDL.
+* Write bindings to SDL (note that there are Allegro bindings on planet).